 California's Low Carbon Fuel Standard program is implemented by the California Air Resources Board.
-The LCFS is designed to encourage the production of cleaner, low-carbon fuels in state, and thereby reduce the CI of California's transportation fuel pool.
+The LCFS is designed to encourage the production of cleaner, low-carbon fuels in state, and thereby reduce the overall CI of California's transportation fuel pool by 10 percent.
 The LCFS is performance-based and fuel-neutral, allowing market factors to determine many factors regarding clean fuels implementation.
-The project sought to directly support the LCFS program by producing up to 8.6 million gallons of primarily sorghum-based ethanol with a target CI value of 76.6 gCO2e/MJ.
-Simultaneously, the project also helped Pacific Ethanol to operate within the caps for corn-based ethanol production under the national Renewable Fuels Standard (RFS) program, producing ethanol that simultaneously meets both state and federal mandates.
+The project sought to directly support the LCFS program by producing up to 7.5 million gallons of sorghum-based ethanol with a target CI value of 76.66 gCO2e/MJ.
+Simultaneously, the project also helped Aemetis to operate within the caps for corn-based ethanol production under the national Renewable Fuels Standard program, producing ethanol that simultaneously meets both state and federal mandates.